Revoke documents & authorization to access

-The normal PDF DRM controls give you a number of ways of stopping documents from being used once they have been issued:
+The PDF DRM and licensing controls in Safeguard PDF Security give you a number of ways of preventing documents from being used once they have been issued.

-Using Document Expiry to revoke access
+Using document expiry to revoke access to PDF files

 You can set documents to expire in specific circumstances.
-This is done when a document is protected and is bound to the document at that time (although can be changed at a later date from the administration system):
+This is done when a document is protected and is bound to the document at that time (although expiry can be changed at a later date from the administration system):

-It is possible to set a document expiry end date of ‘never’ so the document never expires, but if you do the end date cannot be changed.
-You can however change document expiry settings at a later stage on the administration system if you set a fixed date or a number of days/views/prints.
-This enables you to either extend or reduce document use, or instantly revoke access.
+It is possible to set a document expiry end date of ‘never’ so that the document never expires, but if you do so then the end date cannot be changed.
+You can, however, change document expiry settings at a later stage on the administration system if you set a fixed date or a number of days/views/prints.
+This enables you to either extend or reduce document use, as well as instantly revoke access.

 Suspending or deleting a document to revoke document access for all users

-With Safeguard Web Viewer you can always revoke document access straight away as documents are always viewed online.
+With Safeguard Web Viewer, you can always revoke document access straight away, as documents are always viewed online.

-If you use publications to manage your protected documents, then you can remove publication access from specific users or change the publication access period so that revocation or expiry takes place for a group of documents.
+If you use publications to manage your protected documents, then you can remove publication access from specific users, or change the publication access period so that revocation or expiry takes place for a group of documents.
 The same online/offline rules apply as to individual document revocation and expiry.

 Revoking document access to all documents on a per user basis

-At the user account level you can revoke access to all license check documents by:
+At the user account level, you can revoke access to all license check documents by:

-Remote document or file deletion
+Remote file deletion

 How to expire documents using Safeguard PDF Security

 If you select a number of days from first use (say 30), then the document will expire 30 days from when it is first opened.
 The document will expire at different dates for different users depending on when they first opened the document.

 To expire documents after a number of prints, select the number of copies you want to allow and check the ‘No access after print copies depleted’ checkbox.
 Once the number of prints have been reached the document will automatically expire and can no longer be used.